ahmadelsallab/practical_llms/LLMApps/RecommenderSystem/README.md

    ### LLM prompt design:
    `get_llm_recommendations` calls the OpenAI API.
-It shall not stream the answer.
+It shall not use streaming mode to get the answer.
 It also sets the system message which identifies the recommender persona and controls the output.
 Following prompt engineering rules, here is a working prompt design (note that: you can modify the debug via monitoring the justification of the returned recommendations to see if it make sense):

    ```
    #Task: